jeffersonroth/jjrf-data-reliability-book/src/concepts/data-quality/master_data.md

 ### Using a Commercial MDM Tool
 **Pros**:
 * **Speed of Deployment**: Commercial MDM tools offer out-of-the-box solutions that can be quickly deployed, allowing organizations to benefit from improved data management in a shorter timeframe.
-* **Proven Reliability**: These tools are developed by experienced vendors, tested across diverse industries and scenarios, ensuring a level of reliability and robustness.
+* **Proven Reliability**: These tools are developed by experienced vendors, and tested across diverse industries and scenarios, ensuring a level of reliability and robustness.
-* **Support and Updates**: Vendors provide ongoing support, regular updates, and enhancements, which helps in keeping the MDM system current with the latest data management trends and technologies.
+* **Support and Updates**: Vendors provide ongoing support, regular updates, and enhancements, which helps keep the MDM system current with the latest data management trends and technologies.
 * **Built-in Best Practices**: Commercial tools often incorporate industry best practices in data governance, data quality, and data integration, reducing the learning curve and implementation risk.
 * **Scalability**: Most commercial MDM solutions are designed to scale with the growth of the business, accommodating increasing data volumes and complexity without significant rework.